 All plants on this earth have a scent.

-There are plants that smell very strongly, others less so.
+Some plants smell very strongly, others less so.

-These fragrances are formed under the influence of the sun and stored in small cavities and channels in the plant.
+These fragrances are formed under the sun's influence and stored in small cavities and channels in the plant.

-For all we know the plant uses them to promote (to attract insects) and strengthen (similar to human hormones).
+For all we know, plants use them to promote (attract insects) and strengthen (similar to human hormones).

 The Alternative Medicine Known as Aromatherapy

-The practice is centered around volatile plant materials, known as essential oils as well as other aromatic compounds that are made from plants and used to have an impact on an individual's physical or psychological health.
+The practice is centered around volatile plant materials, known as essential oils as well as other aromatic compounds made from plants and used to impact an individual's physical or psychological health.

-Essential oils are not the same as herbal preparations because oils are distilled from the plant elements of root, stem, leaves, and flower.
+Essential oils are not the same as herbal preparations because oils are distilled from the plant elements of root, stem, leaves, and flowers.

-The oils are rich in monoterpenes and sesquiterpenes, esters, aromatic compounds, non-terpene hydrocarbons, and other organic sulfides.
+The oils are rich in monoterpenes, sesquiterpenes, esters, aromatic compounds, non-terpene hydrocarbons, and other organic sulfides.

-Aromatherapy is practiced all over the world including China, France, Germany and the United States.
+Aromatherapy is practiced worldwide, including China, France, Germany, and the United States.

-There are many claims made by those using aromatherapy including that it has antibacterial, antiviral, antifungal, anti-inflammatory, anxiolytic, antispasmodic, and antioxidant properties.
+There are many claims made by those using aromatherapy, including its antibacterial, antiviral, antifungal, anti-inflammatory, anxiolytic, antispasmodic, and antioxidant properties.
+But it lacks strong clinical backing for most oils.

-There are many uses for essential oil such as to lift someone in depression or to relieve headaches by using Basil or by using citronella or bergamot as a insect repellant.
+There are many uses for essential oils, such as to lift someone in depression or to relieve headaches by using basil or citronella, or bergamot as an insect repellant.

-Clove oil has been used in dentistry as a topical analgesic and also as an antiseptic, and a antispasmodic.
+Clove oil has been used in dentistry as a topical analgesic and also as an antiseptic, and an antispasmodic.

 Many individuals swear by Eucalyptus oil when they have a cold or the flu.

-Lavender oil is often used as a disinfectant or to soothe the irritation from minor cuts and burns.
+Lavender oil is often used as a disinfectant or to soothe minor cuts and burns irritation.

-Different parts of the plant is used in the essential oils for instance the fruit of the Hops plant is used and the flowers are used from Chamomile and Cannabis plants.
+Different parts of the plant are used in the essential oils.
+For instance, the fruit of the Hops plant is used, and the flowers are used from Chamomile and Cannabis plants.

-The leaves are used in the Salvia, Lemon balm, Lavender, and also the Eucalyptus plants.
+The leaves are used in the Salvia, Lemon balm, Lavender, and Eucalyptus plants.

 Many individuals use aromatherapy as a holistic way of caring for their body.
 The oils can alleviate tension and ease fatigue while invigorating the body.